 In honor of Martin Luther King Day, we revisit this column from Richard Press, which originally ran in 2013 and was updated in 2018 with an extended version of the story and a new photo of his father, pictured later in life, standing in front of the very rack from which he was honored to bequeath a necktie to the civil rights icon.

 * * *

-King admired the hundreds of ties strewn along the open counter, picking up reps, ancient madders and wool challis, asking their derivation and how each should be worn.
-Breaking the interrogation, Dad picked out a midnight blue emblematic tie with crests from one of the Yale colleges.
-Dad folded it into a long narrow tie bag emblazoned with the J. Press circular logo.
-“Dr. King,” he said, “here’s a souvenir of your cheeseburger stop at Yale.”
+My dad often spoke of how Dr. King closely and curiously examined the hundreds of ties strewn along the open counter, picking up reps, ancient madders, and wool challis and asking about the history of each and how they should be worn.
+Interrupting his visitor’s line of questioning, dad chose a midnight blue emblematic tie with crests from one of the Yale colleges and folded it into a long narrow tie bag emblazoned with J. Press’ circular logo.

-King immediately interrupted him.
-“Paul Press, Bob Goldberg’s friend from New Haven.
-Don’t worry, Mr. Press, I still wear the tie, but I threw out the bag.” — RICHARD PRESS
+“You’re Paul Press, Bob Goldberg’s friend from New Haven,” interrupted Dr. King.
+“Don’t worry, Mr. Press, I still wear the tie, but I threw out the bag.” — RICHARD PRESS